by Alex Vikoulov

 The perception of how time flows also depends on timescales specific to a species.
 In this sense, time is what makes us uniquely human.
 One may argue that all living creatures, which are basically biological computational systems, say, bees, bats or humans, experience the flow of time at different timescales.
 One day, human-level Artificial Intelligence would claim to be conscious and have "her own subjectivity" which would arguably be different from the ordinary human perception of time.
 Conscious AI quite probably would "think" and perceive time at digital scales, perhaps thousands or even millions of times faster than unaugmented humans!
 Would our "physical world" be perceived by Strong AI (or future us?) as almost static?
 Wouldn't AI be willling to create virtual worlds in "her imagination", or on other advanced computational substrate?

 The flow of time is a construct of our consciousness.
 Period.
 When speaking of the passage of time, consciousness cannot be ruled out of the equation.
 There's no objective reality "out there", only subjective reality.
 What stands the closest to the "objective reality" is actually what Howard Bloom, author of the "Global Brain", calls "a shared hallucination" of human species, and "physical rule set" - laws of physics, specific to our Universe.
 That's what we usually call "consensus reality", or simply "Reality" for practical convenience.
+If you imagined a humanguous balloon of your subjectivity, you would see a tiny, tiny dot.
+That tiny dot is "objective reality," consisting of common "physical ruleset" and shared (remembered) events with just a few entangled conscious minds.

 How does consciousness create a continuous flow of time for our inner experience?
 I describe temporal dynamics and the relationship between time and mind in my coming book but for now look at it this way.
 If you subscribe to quantum theory (and you should), there is essentially an infinite number of parallel universes (let's call them parallel earths here) and your consciousness shifts from one 3D-snapshot parallel Earth to another, slightly different one.
 That creates an illusion of movement and continuous flow of time for you to experience your smooth inner movie.